astrolytics-io/nucleus-analytics/README.md

 - the module is now 100% compatible with browser environments
 - the "autoUserId" option has been removed
 - the deprecated `.checkUpdates()` method has been removed
+- events are throttle to 20/s maximum
+- stop tracking device ram and arch

 ## Installation